-CNELEC also has mediation and arbitration functions for disputes arising between concessionaires and their respective consumers.
+ARENE also has mediation and arbitration functions for disputes arising between: (1) concessionaires and other licensed entities; and (2) concessionaires and their respective consumers.

 Finally, the INP has its powers set out in Decree No. 25/2004 of 20 August, categorised as: